Software-Hardware-Integration-Lab/Documentation/docs/Getting-Started/Deployment/Manual-Deployment.md

     Get-Help .\Install-MSM.ps1 -Full
     ```

 5\.
-After the MSM has been deployed, please clean up all of the filed used to deploy the app service.
+After the MSM has been deployed, please clean up all of the files used to deploy the app service.
 They are no longer needed.

 !!! note "Errors During Deployment"
     The deployment is idempotent, if errors occur, just run the script a second time.
 It will correct any missing deployment items the second time around.